C (programming language): K&R C

 Even after the publication of the 1989 ANSI standard, for many years K&R C was still considered the "lowest common denominator" to which C programmers restricted themselves when maximum portability was desired, since many older compilers were still in use, and because carefully written K&R C code can be legal Standard C as well.

-In early versions of C, only functions that return types other than int must be declared if used before the function definition; functions used without prior declaration were presumed to return type int.
+Although later versions of C require functions to have an explicit type declaration, K&R C only requires functions that return a type other than int to be declared before use.
+Functions used without prior declaration were presumed to return int.